IgniteUI/igniteui-docfx/en/components/themes/sass/presets/material.md

 $primary-color: #2ab759;
 $secondary-color: #f96a88;
+$surface-color: #303030;

 $my-color-palette: palette(
     // IMPORTANT, the primary and secondary colors are required
     $primary: $primary-color,
     $secondary: $secondary-color,
+    $surface: $surface-color,
     // The $gray will ensure that all the black text, borders, etc will
     // become a shade of white in order to be visible against a dark background
     $gray: #fff
-    // Since all individual components use the $default-palette by default, if you don't specify the rest of the colors like $info and $error they will use their default values from the $default-palette
+    // Since all individual components use the $default-palette by default, if you dont specify the rest of the colors like $info and $error they will use their default values from the $default-palette
 );

 @include theme($my-color-palette, $schema: $dark-schema);